Homage to the invisible

 2021

-Metal, LED panel, acrylic, translucent film, transparent papers, carbon papers, petri dishes, Salmo Salar corpses, glycerine, water
+Metal, LED panel, acrylic, translucent film, transparent papers, carbon papers, petri dishes, Salmo Salar corpses, glycerine

 – Production: Michelle-Marie Letelier, Lise Dyrhovden (IMR Norway) & Dr. Timo Moritz